-On July 14, 2021, we entered into the PFS Agreement with Aguettant pursuant to which we obtained the exclusive right to develop and, subject to FDA approval, commercialize in the United States (i) an ephedrine pre-filled syringe containing 10 ml of a solution of 3 mg/ml ephedrine hydrochloride for injection, and (ii) a phenylephrine pre-filled syringe containing 10 ml of a solution of 50 mcg/ml phenylephrine hydrochloride for injection.
-Aguettant will supply us with the products for use in commercialization, if they are approved in the U.S. Our current expectation based on our communication with the FDA is that the PFS products will be approvable by the FDA without additional manufacturing changes or clinical development, but we have not yet received all the available data to support the planned NDA filings for the PFS products.
-If we determine that additional development work will be needed for U.S. approval, we would incur additional expense and be delayed in obtaining any revenue from the PFS products.
+On July 14, 2021, we entered into the PFS Agreement with Aguettant pursuant to which we obtained the exclusive right to develop and, subject to FDA approval, commercialize in the United States (i) an ephedrine pre-filled syringe containing 10 ml of a solution of 3 mg/ml ephedrine hydrochloride for injection, and (ii) a phenylephrine pre-filled syringe containing 10 ml of a solution of 50 mcg/ml phenylephrine for injection.
+Aguettant will supply us with the products for use in commercialization, if they are approved in the U.S. Our current expectation based on our communication with the FDA is that the PFS ephedrine product will be approvable by the FDA without additional manufacturing changes or clinical development.
+We have not yet received all the available data to support the planned NDA filing for the PFS phenylephrine product.
+If we determine that additional development work will be needed for U.S. approval of either of the PFS product candidates, we would incur additional expense and be delayed in obtaining any revenue from that product.